tkellogg/tkellogg.github.com/_posts/2014-06-02-MQTT-another-implementors-perspective.md

 Goals
 -----

 Obviously Clemens misunderstands the goals of MQTT.
 He has an entire section (8 paragraphs!) dedicated to extensibility and later criticizes the lack of custom headers.
 I've worked with MQTT for about a year and never even realized that extensibility was even a goal of the protocol, so I was mystified why the lack of extensibility was so cornerstone to many of Clemens' arguments.
 Nowhere in the entire spec does it say anything about extensibility.
 When I googled for "MQTT extensible", the top relevant hit is Clemens' blog.
-Where did he get this notion?
+Where did this notion come from?
 No one else is talking about it.

 MQTT is meant to be "lightweight, open, simple, and designed so as to be easy to implement".
-Clemens starts off his blog by discussing IBM in depth, as if it was somehow a closed IBM spec.
+The blog starts off by discussing IBM in depth, as if it was somehow a closed IBM spec.
 The reality is that IBM has very little to do with the direction of MQTT at the present time.
 Sure, IBM was the creative force in the beginning, but since it handed it over to OASIS and the Eclipse Foundation, IBM has mostly left it alone.
 MQTT is truely an open standard driven by open source software.
 Even I, a simple software engineer at a startup, feel as though I have a voice in the MQTT community.
 Please don't let Clemens' wordy lecture make you believe otherwise.

 Most importantly, the goal of the protocol is to be lightweight yet simple and easy to implement clients.
 If the goal was only to be lightweight, [MQTT-SN][4] would be a much better choice.
 If the goal was extensibility, AMQP would be a better option.
 It aims to be easy to implement new clients.
 Evidence of this is easy to see in how it tends to offload complexity to the broker when given the option.
 Clemens implemented a broker distributed over many machines and tacked onto some other messaging protocol - when he complains that it was a complex task it's because he made it complex, not because the task itself is inherently complex.